What does the Commission’s proposed 2040 climate target mean for agriculture?

 The US agricultural ministry (USDA) recently published a report on the likely consequences if the EU Commission’s Farm to Fork (F2F) Communication were to be put in place.
 In this paper, the Commission proposes a set of measures that are supposed to lead to lower greenhouse gas emission in European agriculture and improve the overall environmental and public health performance of the sector.

-Even in the modest USDA scenario, the projected outcome from F2F would be substantial turmoil of EU agriculture and even some significant changes in global agriculture.… Read the rest
+Even in the modest USDA scenario, the projected outcome from F2F would be substantial turmoil of EU agriculture and even some significant changes in global agriculture.
+If the EU reduced its fertilizer use by 20% and its use of crop protection products and livestock antimicrobial products by 50%, USDA estimates the total value of EU agricultural output would shrink by 12% and domestic prices would rise by 17%.… Read the rest

 Market and trade effects of the next CAP reform